gambitproject/gambit/doc/pyapi.rst

 Building a strategic game
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Games in strategic form are created using :func:`new_table`, which
+Games in strategic form are created using :func:`gambit.new_table`, which
 takes a list of integers specifying the number of strategies for
 each player::